 - Trouble walking

-Approximately 85% of patients begin the disease with relapsing-remitting MS. These patients experience episodic relapses (sometimes called flares, attacks or exacerbations) in which they experience the onset of symptoms over a few days or weeks, with gradual recovery over time, whether complete or incomplete.
+Approximately 85% of patients begin the disease with relapsing-remitting MS. These patients experience episodic relapses (sometimes called flares, attacks or exacerbations).
+They may experience the onset of symptoms over a few days or weeks, with gradual recovery that can be complete or incomplete.